AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

    1. Prerequisites: show only 1 person's details using the `find n/alex` command.
 One person is shown in the list.
    1. Test case: `create n/Bob Tan ic/T0234567C dob/1990-01-01 hp/12345678 a/123, Jurong West Ave 6, #08-111 s/M st/PENDING`<br>
       Expected: A new person is not added to the list.
 The result panel shows an error message, indicating that the person already exists in the system.

+### Reading a person
+1. Reading a person while all persons are being shown.
+    1. Prerequisites:
+       1. List all persons using the `list` command.
+Multiple persons in the list.
+       1. The person with NRIC `S1234567A` is already created in the system with a `create` command.

+   1. Test case: `read S1234567A`<br>
+      Expected: Details of the read patient shown in result panel.
+The list panel shows the read person.

+   1. Test case: `read S9876543N`<br>
+      Expected: No person is read.
+Error details shown.

+   1. Other incorrect read commands to try: `read`, `read 0`, `...` (where the input for NRIC field does not follow format for NRIC)<br>
+      Expected: Similar to previous.
+   2.
+2. Reading a person while only some persons are being shown
+    1. Prerequisites:
+        2. Show only 1 person's details using the `find n/alex` command.
+One person is shown in the list.
+        3. The person with NRIC `S1234567A` is already created in the system with a `create` command.
+    1. Test case: `read S1234567A`<br>
+       Expected: The result panel shows the details of the read person.
+The list panel shows the read person.

 ### Deleting a person

 1. Deleting a person while all persons are being shown